mikelee1313/graph-searchquery/README.md

-Certainly!
-Here is a detailed README for the scripts you provided in your repo **mikelee1313/graph-searchquery**.
-This README explains the purpose, usage, parameters, prerequisites, and output of each script, organized for clarity and ease of use.

----

 # SharePoint & OneDrive Microsoft Graph Search Scripts

 This repository contains PowerShell scripts for querying and reporting on SharePoint Online and OneDrive data using the Microsoft Graph API.
-These scripts are designed for administrative and security/compliance teams to search, inventory, and download data related to SharePoint Copilot Agents and general OneDrive/SharePoint content.
+These scripts are designed for administrative and security/reporting purposes.

 ## Table of Contents